-The card manufacturer creates activation data, i.e., PIN codes, that enables the use of the keys.
+The card holder creates activation data, i.e., PIN codes, with the help of an activation code.

 PIN codes are protected so that they cannot be read or copied from the card.
 It is the certificate holder's responsibility to protect the use of his/her keys by taking care of his/her microchip or card and PIN codes as described in the instructions for use.